MicrosoftEdge/MSEdgeExplainers/AcquisitionInfo/explainer.md

 ## Non-Goals

-1. Fully implement attribution information retrieval process for every platform.
+1. Define how a UA can retrieve acquisition information from every platform-specific Store.

-## Use Case (Windows)
+## Store Use Case (Windows)

 A web app developer has submitted their app to the Microsoft Store, and they have created ad campaigns to promote their app.
 When a user sees and clicks on an advertisement that leads them to